-- (2) Paragraph (1) shall not apply to an agreement to refrain from instituting or continuing proceedings before the Tribunal where a conciliation officer has taken action under Article 4 of the Jersey Advisory and Conciliation (Jersey) Law 200387 or if the conditions regulating compromise agreements under this Law are satisfied in relation to the agreement. - (3) For the purposes of paragraph (2) the conditions regulating compromise agreements under this Law are that - (a) the agreement must be in writing; - (b) the agreement must relate to the particular proceedings; - (c) the employee must have received advice from a relevant independent adviser as to the terms and effect of the proposed agreement and, in particular, its effect on the employee's ability to pursue his or her rights before the Tribunal; - (d) there must be in force, when the adviser gives the advice, a contract of insurance, or an indemnity provided for members of a profession or professional body, covering the risk of a claim by the employee in respect of loss arising in consequence of the advice; - (e) the agreement must identify the adviser; and - (f) the agreement must state that the conditions regulating compromise agreements under this Law are satisfied. - (4) A person is a relevant independent adviser for the purposes of paragraph (3)(c) - (a) if the person is a qualified lawyer; - (b) if the person is an officer, official, employee or member of a trade union who has been certified in writing by the trade union as competent to give advice and is authorized to do so on behalf of the trade union; - (c) if the person works at an advice centre (whether as an employee or a volunteer) and has been certified in writing by the centre as competent to give advice and is authorized to do so on behalf of the centre; or - (d) if the person is a person of a description specified in an Order made by the Minister.
+- (2) Paragraph (1) shall not apply to an agreement to refrain from instituting or continuing proceedings before the Tribunal where a conciliation officer has taken action under Article 4 of the Jersey Advisory and Conciliation (Jersey) Law 2003 or if the conditions regulating compromise agreements under this Law are satisfied in relation to the agreement. - (3) For the purposes of paragraph (2) the conditions regulating compromise agreements under this Law are that - (a) the agreement must be in writing; - (b) the agreement must relate to the particular proceedings; - (c) the employee must have received advice from a relevant independent adviser as to the terms and effect of the proposed agreement and, in particular, its effect on the employee's ability to pursue his or her rights before the Tribunal; - (d) there must be in force, when the adviser gives the advice, a contract of insurance, or an indemnity provided for members of a profession or professional body, covering the risk of a claim by the employee in respect of loss arising in consequence of the advice; - (e) the agreement must identify the adviser; and - (f) the agreement must state that the conditions regulating compromise agreements under this Law are satisfied. - (4) A person is a relevant independent adviser for the purposes of paragraph (3)(c) - (a) if the person is a qualified lawyer; - (b) if the person is an officer, official, employee or member of a trade union who has been certified in writing by the trade union as competent to give advice and is authorized to do so on behalf of the trade union; - (c) if the person works at an advice centre (whether as an employee or a volunteer) and has been certified in writing by the centre as competent to give advice and is authorized to do so on behalf of the centre; or - (d) if the person is a person of a description specified in an Order made by the Minister. - (5) A person shall not be a relevant independent adviser for the purposes of paragraph (3)(c) in relation to the employee - (a) if the person is, is employed by or is acting in the matter for the employer or an associated employer; - (b) in the case of a person within paragraph (4)(b) or (c), if the trade union or advice centre is the employer or an associated employer; - (c) in the case of a person within paragraph (4)(c), if the employee makes a payment for the advice received from the person; or - (d) in the case of a person of a description specified in an Order under paragraph (4)(d), if any condition specified in the Order in relation to the giving of advice by persons of that description is not satisfied.

-- (5) A person shall not be a relevant independent adviser for the purposes of paragraph (3)(c) in relation to the employee - (a) if the person is, is employed by or is acting in the matter for the employer or an associated employer; - (b) in the case of a person within paragraph (4)(b) or (c), if the trade union or advice centre is the employer or an associated employer; - (c) in the case of a person within paragraph (4)(c), if the employee makes a payment for the advice received from the person; or - (d) in the case of a person of a description specified in an Order under paragraph (4)(d), if any condition specified in the Order in relation to the giving of advice by persons of that description is not satisfied. - (6) In paragraph (4)(a) "qualified lawyer" means a solicitor or advocate who is entitled to practise as such under Article 2 of the Advocates and Solicitors (Jersey) Law 199788. - (7) For the purposes of this Article any 2 employers shall be treated as associated if - (a) one is a company of which the other (directly or indirectly) has control: or - (b) both are companies of which a third person (directly or indirectly) has control, and "associated employer" shall be construed accordingly.
+- (6) In paragraph (4)(a) "qualified lawyer" means a solicitor or advocate who is entitled to practise as such under Article 2 of the Advocates and Solicitors (Jersey) Law 1997. - (7) In this Article, an employer is an associated employer of another employer if - (a) each employer is a company or a limited liability company; and - (b) either - (i) one employer has control of the other, or - (ii) both employers are controlled by the same third person.